 There must be times when you don’t feel like eating.
-So why not incorporate fern leaves into your diet regularly to aid with healing?
+So why not regularly incorporate fern leaves into your diet to aid healing?
 Fern leaves might be a fantastic supplement for people who are currently recovering.

 Grow Ferns In A Container

-Using a plastic pot no deeper than 6 inches is ideal because it retains moisture better.
-If the plant is too huge or too small for the container, it will be challenging to keep the soil moist.
+A plastic pot no deeper than 6 inches is ideal because it retains moisture better.
+If the plant is too huge or small for the container, it will be challenging to keep the soil moist.
 Make sure the container has adequate drainage and is clean.

 Soil To Grow Ferns In A Container

-Choose Location To Grow Ferns In A Container
+Choose A Location To Grow Ferns In A Container

 They will be an excellent addition to your container garden once they get used to outside.
 If you've just moved your fern, keep the area around it damp by covering it with a clear plastic bag and setting the pot on a tray of wet stones.